uprun/uprun.github.io/Blog-posts/2025-04-14-23h-22m--re-visiting-blog-post-writing.md

 did I mention that this was HTML and JS ...
-I do not see the original text beneath all that markup anymore for my not so good writing this is definetely an overkill now I see beaty in compactness.
+I do not see the original text beneath all that markup anymore for my not so good writing this is definetely an overkill now I see beauty in compactness.
 [2025-04-14--23h22m Munich]
+[2025-04-15--23h38m Munich] fixed typo in "beauty"